MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/campaign-conversion-goal.md

 ---
-title: "Campaign Level Conversion Gaol Record - Bulk" ms.service: bing-ads ms.subservice: bulk-api ms.topic: "article"
+title: "Campaign Conversion Goal Record - Bulk" ms.service: bing-ads ms.subservice: bulk-api ms.topic: "article"
 author: jonmeyers
 ms.author: jonmeyers
-description: Describes the Campaign Level Conversion Gaol fields in a Bulk file.
+description: Describes the Campaign Conversion Goal fields in a Bulk file.

 ---
-# Campaign Level Conversion Goal Record - Bulk
+# Campaign Conversion Goal Record - Bulk

-Defines a Campaign level conversion goal that can be uploaded and downloaded in a bulk file.
+Defines a Campaign conversion goal that can be uploaded and downloaded in a bulk file.

-Campaign level conversion goals allows you override the default goals and specify conversion goals for optimized performance.
+Campaign conversion goals allows you override the default goals and specify conversion goals for optimized performance.

 You can download all *Campaign Conversion Goal* records in the account by including the [DownloadEntity](downloadentity.md) value of *CampaignConversionGoal* in the service request.
 Additionally the download request must include the [EntityData](datascope.md#entitydata) scope.
 For more details about the Bulk service including best practices, see [Bulk Download and Upload](../guides/bulk-download-upload.md).